John Mendel, Exec. Vice President American Honda, on the Japanese earthquake

 As parts supply stabilizes and full auto production resumes, Honda will quickly develop a production schedule to meet the needs of Honda and Acura customers.

 Following is a summary of information concerning the impact of the Japan-based parts supply issue on the availability of Honda and Acura vehicles.

-Production of the all new 2012 Honda Civic will be at significantly reduced levels at least through the summer months.
-While dealers will continue to receive product, supply will be severely restricted with limited availability of certain models.
+Production of the all-new 2012 Honda Civic will be at significantly reduced levels at least through the summer months.
+While dealers will continue to receive the product, supply will be severely restricted with limited availability of certain models.